 11. Lichtenberg

-Lichtenberg is an up-and-coming district in Berlin with a mix of residential areas and industrial sites.
-This district is home to the famous Stasi Museum, which exhibits artifacts and stories from the time of the East German secret police.
-Lichtenberg also offers a variety of green spaces, such as Tierpark Berlin, the largest zoo in Europe.
+Lichtenberg is a new generation district of Berlin with the living quarters and numerous industrial zones.
+This district is also home of the Stasi museum where many efforts and tools of the East German secret police are displayed.
+Lichtenberg can also boast of number of green areas including Tierpark Berlin, which is the largest zoo in Europe.

 12. Reinickendorf